 “Smitten or scourged”, as in (Psalm 73:5).
-That is, afflicted of God; which is no ways inconsistent with his love, nor with his covenant, nor with an interest in him, as a covenant God and Father (see Psalm 89:29).
+That is, afflicted of God; which is in no way inconsistent with His love, nor with His covenant, nor with an interest in Him, as a covenant God and Father (see Psalm 89:29).

 It seems his troubles began early in the morning and lasted all day.
 He should have read about Job in the Bible and taken advice from what Job did.